SamyaDaleh/CL-Toolbox/doc/doc.md

 ## Folder Structure

-As state of the art the folder `src` contains the source code of the application while `test` contains the JUnit tests that ensure everything works correctly.
+As per Gradle convention the folder `src/main` contains the source code of the application while `src/test` contains the JUnit tests that ensure everything works correctly.
 In folder `releases` the exported, runable jar is located which is replaced sometimes as well as the wrapper scripts explained in the next section.
 Finally the folder `resources` contains some example grammars that can